eMetaboHUB/Forum-DiseasesChem/README.md

 - skos: https://www.w3.org/2009/08/skos-reference/skos.rdf
 - ChemOnt: http://classyfire.wishartlab.com/downloads

+The MeSH vocabulary file has been downloaded from the 2021 release of MeSH.

-The ChEBI ontology file is often updated and the actual version of the ChEBI ontology used in the triplestore is ChEBI 193 (Release of 01 Nov.
-2020), as refer in the URI of the ChEBI Graph in FORUM.
+The ChEBI ontology file is often updated and the actual version of the ChEBI ontology used in the triplestore is: ChEBI Release version 205 (Release of 03 Nov.
+2021), as refer in the URI of the ChEBI Graph in FORUM.

 *Warnings:* For ChemOnt, ontology file was downloaded at http://classyfire.wishartlab.com/downloads, but to be loaded in Virtuoso, the file need to be converter in an other format than *.obo*.
 Using Protege (https://protege.stanford.edu/) ChemOnt_2_1.obo was converted in a turtle format and ChemOnt_2_1.ttl.
 The ChemOnt ontology seems to be stable.